 Our 2011 construction included the beginning of Area 51, located south of Hanover on the Savanna Army Depot property.
 Area 51 is operated as a country elevator.
 We currently have 875,000 bushels of space at Area 51 to handle wet corn, dry corn, beans and wheat.
+Our 2021 plans include adding a new 400,000-bushel bin to the property.
 We can handle all your local unload needs, along with merchandising into other markets.
 We offer a variety of different contract types to meet your marketing goals.
 Bruce Radke is always available and ready to key customers in on current market grain prices.

-We also have an office located in Darlington, WI. where Brent Sandahl handles a wide variety of tasks.
-He is able to offer HTA’s, cash and basis contracts, and other advanced marketing strategies.
-He sells into the ethanol, rail and river markets in Southwest WI, Northern IL, and Eastern IA.
+We also have an office located in Darlington, WI. where Brent Sandahl and Amy Beyer handle a wide variety of tasks.
+They are able to offer HTA’s, cash and basis contracts, and other advanced marketing strategies.
+Brent sells into the ethanol, rail and river markets in Southwest WI, Northern IL, and Eastern IA.
 In 2012, Eastland Commodities was created as a separate brokerage firm to offer hedging and trading services.
 Brent works one-on-one with grain and livestock producers throughout the Midwest as a marketing consultant.
 He is also a licensed IB and trades a wide variety of commodities that are traded on US exchanges.

 In 2013 we constructed a new truck shop with a semi-length wash bay with disinfectant capabilities.
 The shop allows us to repair more of our own trucks, as to keep freight costs in check.
 The wash bay helps reduce the biosecurity issues with bird flu/PEDV and tomorrow’s new disease.